-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars)

-Periods ended June 30, 2013 and 2012
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Periods ended December 31, 2013 and 2012 (Unaudited)

-(Unaudited)

 Electrovaya received an advance of \$ 3.3 million (Cdn \$3.3 million) on June 5, 2009 and recorded this as deferred revenue.
 During the year ended September 30, 2011, \$1.3 million and cumulative of \$3 million of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
 During the year ended September 30, 2012, \$1.2 million and cumulative of \$4.2 million of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
 The full amount of the advance has now been recognized as revenue.
-During the quarter ended June 30, 2013, \$0.2 million and cumulative of \$4.8 million of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
+During the year ended September 30, 2013, \$0.7 million and cumulative of \$4.9 million of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
+During the year ended September 30, 2013, \$0.7 million and cumulative of \$4.9 million of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
+During the quarter ended December 31, 2013, \$0.3 million and cumulative of \$5.2 million of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.